daffainfo/ctf-writeup/Hackpack CTF 2023/README.md

 # Hackpack CTF 2023
 CTF writeup for The Hackpack CTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 10th place out of 381 teams and @kaelanalysis
+I took part in this CTF competition with the TCP1P team and secured the 10th place out of 381 teams and @kaelanalysis

 | Category | Challenge |
 | --- | --- |